huanguolin/ng-helper/packages/ng-helper-vscode/README.md

 ## Known Issues

-When using data binding auto-completion in the component template, it may not work if no ts file has been opened for preview after the project is opened.
+When using feature like auto-completion in the html template, it may not work if no ts/js file has been opened for preview after the project is opened.
 This can cause the TypeScript language service to not start, resulting in no auto-completion.
-In this case, an error message will pop up in the lower right corner.
-Click OK, and a ts file will automatically open.
+In this case, an warning message will pop up in the lower right corner.
+Click OK, and a ts/js file will automatically open.
 After that, return to the HTML file, and the auto-completion should work normally.